Wukong Build Guide by Afish123

 To use this rather devious fact involves a little trick called 'Stop Juking'.
 Let me set a situation up for you:

-Congratulations, you've just performed a 'Stop Juke' and have now escaped almost certain death! :D Occasionally enemies will attack you, but most players are 'smart' enough to think that it's the fake they're seeing and look for you elsewhere.
+Congratulations, you've just performed a 'Stop Juke' and have now escaped almost certain death! :D Occasionally enemies will attack you, but most players are 'smart' enough to think that it's the clone they're seeing and look for you elsewhere.

-2)Most players assume the direction that the fake Wukong is facing is the direction that Wukong is actually going
+2) Most players assume the direction that the fake

 In lane,